Vic-Dev/storefront-core/README.md

 #### Configuration

-*   `customerId`: The only required configuration that must be passed to start a StoreFront instance
+*   `customerId`: Your GroupBy customerId.
+The only required configuration that must be passed to start a StoreFront instance

 The rest of the configuration can be found in the [generated API reference](https://groupby.github.io/storefront-core/modules/configuration.html).